 With Zs, the next generation of consumers has arrived—both in the showrooms and on the roads.
 The youngest Zs, well into their high school years, are old enough to learn how to drive, and considering their first second-hand car: In fact, 13% of Zs intend to purchase a used car in the next 12 months.1 Meanwhile, older Zs are entering the workforce, shaping their careers, and starting families of their own.
 And they’re seeking brand new cars for the first time: 17% say they intend to purchase a new car in the next 12 months.2

 Still, Zs know relatively little about auto brands and have a low level of loyalty in this category, even though their car will likely be the second most expensive item they purchase in their lifetime.
-This knowledge gap gives auto brands a unique opportunity to educate next-gen consumers at the start of their journey towards purchasing their first set of wheels.
+This knowledge gap gives auto brands a unique opportunity to use automotive marketing to educate next-gen consumers at the start of their journey towards purchasing their first set of wheels.
 If you miss the opportunity to build brand love with Zs now—and remain focused on older generations—you may not get another chance to reach these young consumers for years to come.

 We spoke with Spotify’s Category Development Officer for Global Automotive, Craig Weingarten, for more on how digital streaming audio can drive connection with Gen Z car buyers...

 Q: How are Zs a different kind of auto consumer than previous generations?

 “I use the example of my teenage daughter a lot; she's a pretty typical Gen Z. When she gets into my car, satellite radio is the first thing that plays.
 And that's fine for most people given its selection of music genres and artists—but not for her.
 She doesn't even know what terrestrial radio is.
 My daughter immediately plugs in her phone and listens to Spotify.
 She wants what she wants, when she wants it.
 That's a good message for brands given this generation will at some point be the predominant new car buyers.”